otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     -   Of those discarded, what were the reasons?

-    -   In the process_radtags log file what can the list of “sequences not recorded” tel you about the barcodes analyzed and about the sequencing quality in general?
+    -   In the process_radtags log file what can the list of “sequences not recorded” tell you about the barcodes analyzed and about the sequencing quality in general?

-    -   If you found that something is possibly missing from your process_radtags input, correct the error and re-run the process_radtags.

 ##  Part 2: Paired-end reads